-VEKS (municipality owned heat transmission company) and HTF (consumer owned heat distribution company) has implemented a Pit Thermal Energy Storage (PTES) in Høje Taastrup to provide flexibility to the electricity production system and the heat production system in Copenhagen.
+VEKS (municipality-owned heat transmission company) and HTF (consumer-owned heat distribution company) have implemented a Pit Thermal Energy Storage (PTES) in Høje Taastrup to provide flexibility to the electricity production system and the heat production system in Copenhagen.

 The project was developed 2017-2018 and implemented 2019-2022.
 During implementation material tests were carried out and new implementation methods were developed.

-Size of the storage is 70,000 m3, storage medium is water, in- and outlet capacity is 30 MW and storage content is 3,300 MWh.
+Size of the pit storage is 70,000 m3 .
+The storage medium is water.
+In- and outlet capacity is 30 MW and storage contents are 3,300 MWh.

 The project has several innovative elements

-- It is the first PTES of it´s kind serving with flexibility and heated up to 90 oC constantly.
+- It is the first PTES of its kind operating with flexibility and a constant top temperature of app.
+90 oC.

-- A new business model had to be developed to integrate the storage in the heat and electricity production system in Copenhagen.
+- A new business model had to be developed in order to integrate the storage in the heat and electricity production system in Copenhagen.

-- A new developed PP-membrane is implemented.
-It is used for tightening of bottom and sides and for floating membrane under the lid.
-Implementation methods for membranes had to be modified because the membrane is vulnerable to low temperatures.
+- A recently developed PP-membrane has been employed.
+It is used for tightening bottom and sides and for the floating membrane underneath the lid.
+Implementation methods for membranes had to be modified as the membrane is vulnerable to low temperatures.

-- In- and outlet system and lid have innovative elements
+- In- and outlet system as well as the lid have innovative elements

-The storage serves four CHP plants and three waste-to-energy plants.
+The storage provide services for four CHP plants and three waste-to-energy plants.
 Optimization of electricity production (sector coupling) and saved peak production result in 27.4 TJ saved fuel/year and a total CO2-reduction of 6,200 tons/year.

 The total investment is 10.7 Mio €.
 Simple payback period is 12 years and IRR is 7.5%.

-The PTES is commissioned end of December 2022 and in commercial operation from 15th February 2023.
+The PTES was commissioned end of December 2022 and in commercial operation from February 15th 2023.

-The scenario planning in the ”Heating plan greater Copenhagen” developed by the transmission companies CTR, HOFOR and VEKS in 2014 pointed out, that if CO2 neutrality in district heating in Copenhagen should be reached, large-scale thermal storages would have environmental and economic benefits in an energy system with a huge fraction of electricity from wind power because thermal storages can store district heating when it is cheap to produce and optimize the total electricity and heating production system in Copenhagen.
+The scenario analysis in the ”Heating plan greater Copenhagen” developed by the transmission companies CTR, HOFOR and VEKS in 2014 pointed out, that if CO2 neutrality in district heating in Copenhagen was to be obtained, large-scale thermal storages would have environmental and economic benefits in an energy system with a huge fraction of electricity from wind power.
+The reason for this being the ability of thermal storages to store district heating when it is cheap to produce and hence optimize the total electricity and heating production system in Copenhagen.

-Follow up calculations showed that a thermal storage of 70,000 m3 could be economically feasible implemented in the existing production system.
-HTF found a suitable area for the storage and HTF and VEKS decided to start the project investigations and design.
-It was decided to implement at Pit Thermal Energy Storage (PTES) because this kind of storage was already demonstrated in Denmark and investment costs were 25-30% of the costs for steel tanks in similar sizes.
-Prices for excavation, in-and outlet system, membrane work, lid construction and connection system was found during 2017 and 2018.
-Also Danish Energy Agency (EUDP) was asked for subsidies through the funding program EUDP because the project is innovative.
-Funding of 17% of the total costs (1.8 Mio. €) was accepted.
+Follow up calculations showed that a thermal storage of 70,000 m3 could be economically feasibly implemented in the existing production system.
+HTF found a suitable area for the storage and HTF and VEKS decided to start the investigations and designs relevant to the project.
+It was decided to implement a Pit Thermal Energy Storage (PTES) because this kind of storage already existed in Denmark and because investment costs were 25-30% of the costs for steel tanks of similar sizes.
+Prices for excavation, in-and outlet system, membrane work, lid construction and the system for connection were found during 2017 and 2018.
+The Danish Energy Agency (EUDP) was also asked for subsidies through the funding program of EUDP because the project is innovative.
+Funding of 17% of the total costs (1.8 Mio. €) was agreed.

-HTF and VEKS took the final investment decision end of April 2019, when the final authority’s permissions were given.
+HTF and VEKS made the final investment decision at the end of April 2019, when the final permissions were given by the authorities.

-Excavation to the PTES started April 2020.
-Polymer membranes were implemented during summer, and in- and outlet were implemented in autumn 2020.
+Excavation for the PTES started in April 2020.
+Polymer membranes were implemented during summer, and in- and outlet was constructed in autumn 2020.
 After that water filling started, but during winter, the polymer membrane broke and could not be repaired.
-A new membrane was implemented from July 2021 until autumn 2021 and water was filled in during winter.
-From April 2022 started welding and implementation of the floating membrane and lid construction took place from July 2022 to November 2022.
-During December commissioning took place end of 2022.
+A new membrane was implemented from July 2021 until autumn 2021 and water filling took place during winter.
+From April 2022 welding and implementation of the floating membrane started and lid construction took place from July 2022 till November 2022.
+Commissioning took place during December 2022.

-The PTES in Høje Taastrup is constructed with soil balance where excavated soil is used as banks around the storage.
-Since the area is limited between a highway and a huge drinking water pipe, the shape was forced to be as shown in Fig 1
+The PTES in Høje Taastrup was designed with soil balance.
+I.e. excavated soil has been used as banks round the storage.
+Because the area is limited between a highway and a huge pipe of drinking water, the shape was forced to be as shown in Fig 1

 Fig 1.
 Longitudinal section of the PTES